AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_bus.md

 Due to AE2's philosophy of emergent mechanics through interaction of the functions of the [devices](../ae2-mechanics/devices.md), you don't necessarily *have* to use a storage bus for *storage*.
-By using [subnetworks](../ae2-mechanics/subnetworks.md) to make a storage bus (or handful of storage busses) the *only* storage on a network, you can use it as a source or destination for item transfer.
+By using [subnetworks](../ae2-mechanics/subnetworks.md) to make a storage bus (or handful of storage buses) the *only* storage on a network, you can use it as a source or destination for item transfer.
 For examples, see ["pipe subnet"](../example-setups/pipe-subnet.md).

-IMPORTANT NOTE: Big optimized inventories like drawers are fine, but big *unoptimized* inventories with many slots, like colossal chests, are terrible for performance when used with storage busses.
+IMPORTANT NOTE: Big optimized inventories like drawers are fine, but big *unoptimized* inventories with many slots, like colossal chests, are terrible for performance when used with storage buses.

 They are [cable subparts](../ae2-mechanics/cable-subparts.md).